 My version of the infamous ‘Chicken Chettinad’.
 Sometimes referred to as Pepper Chicken Chettinad, a chicken curry dish originating from its namesake, the Chettinad region in Tamil Nadu.
-If you are not already familiar, it is a beautiful ‘curry’ balancing spicy and aromatics perfectly.
+If you are unfamiliar, it is a beautiful curry that perfectly balances spicy and aromatic flavours.
 There are a thousand recipes for this dish.
-However, none can be truly authentic without the magic ingredient, Kalpasi (Black Stone Flower).
-A significant element in Tamil cooking.
-It’s highly sought after and relatively difficult to source, but no stress, it’s still delicious without😉.
+However, the most authentic are with the magic ingredient, Kalpasi (Black Stone Flower), which is technically a lichen.
+A popular ingredient in Tamil cooking and highly sought after, but relatively difficult to source, especially in Greece.
+Hence, sadly, my recipe does not include it.
+However, it’s still delicious without it 😉. (*See comments and updates about availability in the notes below.)

 Don’t skip the initial marinade.
-The yoghurt may make the ‘final’ gravy split.
+The yoghurt may make the final gravy split.
 The trick is to whisk in a bit of flour.
 A teaspoon is all you need, and your sauce will be perfect.
 Turmeric is widely used in India.
-I love the flavour, but it can be overpowering so go sparingly!
-It is also a cornerstone of Ayurvedic medicine.
-One thing I learned is its use in marinades may help decrease the number of bacteria in the meat.
+I love the flavour, but it can be overpowering, so go sparingly!
+Apart from being a cornerstone of Ayurvedic medicine, using Turmeric in marinades is reputed to decrease the number of bacteria in the meat.
 This article seems to bear that out.

-This Chicken Chettinad recipe is my version.
-A process of experimentation with tips from my visit to the region and referencing published recipes.
-So a big thank you to Keralaslive, closely resembling my notes.
+This Chicken Chettinad recipe is my version, a process of experimentation with tips from my visit to the region and referencing published recipes, a particular thank you to Keralaslive, whose recipe most closely resembled my notes.

 For more Soups and Stews, click here.